 Hello Fresh deliver Recipe Boxes for 2-4 people, packed with everything you need for a meal straight to your door.
 There is loads to choose from so something to suit every taste (and pretty reasonable too)… But did you know they also have an extensive library of easy to follow & delicious recipes on their site too?

 Well they do!

 And they look amazing!
-So when I was approached by Hello Fresh to share my tips for recreating one of these delicious dinners at home, the decision wasn’t easy!
+So when I was approached to share my tips for recreating one of these delicious dinners at home, the decision wasn’t easy!
 But there is one ingredient that I always struggle to cook with… Lentils!
 So this Lentil & Vegetable Hot Pot Recipe was a great choice!

 Despite their impressive nutritional credentials, Lentils are not something I use a lot of in the kitchen.
 But feeding 5 of us on an ever tightening budget (and increasingly stepping away from meat based meals) means I am always looking for delicious ways to sneak them into our weekly meal planning.

 And I reckon I may have just found it…

 What I also like about this dish is just how colourful it is.
 Which is unusual for a hotpot.
 The dark tomato sauce contrasts so beautifully with the bright red pepper chunks, carrot cubes and flurry of vibrant fresh parsley.
 And don’t forget the golden brown bubble of crispy potatoes covered in melty dairyfree cheese.
 It all adds up to a very handsome hotpot indeed!

 Trust me everyone will be fighting over the crispy cheesy potato top but if you are not a fan of cheese or have run out, a garlic breadcrumb crust would be amazing too.
 In fact just add the garlic breadcrumb crust and the cheese at the end together – double decadence!